Guide written by:

 Bore and blade diameter

-Circular saw blades: tooth type and angle of attack
+Circular saw blades: tooth type and design

 Alternate top bevel teeth (ATB)